brendanhasz/brendanhasz.github.io/_posts/2018-11-15-hmm-vs-gp-part2.md

 subject.
 We want our models to include mixed effects (that is, account for inter-subject variability).
 So, we'll build multilevel versions of both the Gaussian process and hidden Markov models which can handle multiple trials from multiple subjects.
-This “multilevel” model will have a subject level and a population level.
+This "multilevel" model will have a subject level and a population level.
 At the subject level, each subject has their own set of parameters, which are used to compute the probability of the data for that subject.
 But, each subect's parameters